Working in Canada

 As an international student with a valid study permit, you are eligible to work part-time on campus.
 Work study is an on-campus part-time job program to assist students with financial need meet their educational costs by working part-time during the study year.
 Find out how to apply and check out available jobs.

 Changes have been made recently regarding work permit requirements that you should be aware of.
-Visit the Citizenship and Immigration Canada website for these new regulations.
-For clarification regarding these regulations, contact Citizenship and Immigration Canada directly.
+Visit the Immigration, Refugees, and Citizenship Canada (IRCC) website for these new regulations.
+For clarification regarding these regulations, contact IRCC directly.

 Until June 1, 2014: You will need an Off-Campus Work Permit (OCWP) to work off-campus.
 You can apply an OCWP once you have completed at least 6 months of studies at the post-secondary level.
-Citizenship and Immigration Canada has provided more information about OCWP on their website.
+Immigration, Refugees, and Citizenship Canada has provided more information about OCWP on their website.

 On and after June 1, 2014: International students with a valid study permit will no longer need a work permit to work off-campus.
-View details about this change on the CIC website.
+View details about this change on the IRCC website.

 If you are registered in Co-op program, you will need to apply for a Co-op work permit which is different from OCWP.
-For more information about Co-op work permits is available via Citizenship and Immigration Canada.
+For more information about Co-op work permits, visit the IRCC website.

 Social Insurance Number